dotnet/csharplang/proposals/async-method-builders.md

 }
 ```

-The attribute can be applied on methods (or local function), constructors, events, properties, types and modules.
+The attribute can be applied on methods (or local functions), constructors, events, properties, types and modules.

 Example of usage on a method:
 ```C#